Miniature Testbed for Validating Multi-Agent Cooperative Autonomous Driving: Conclusion

 \section{Conclusion}

-In this paper, we introduced a 1:15-scale testbed for cooperative autonomous driving that integrates miniature vehicles and smart infrastructure.
-The vehicles are equipped with onboard sensor suites, while the infrastructure incorporates 3D LiDAR and computation devices, enabling perception, communication, and coordination.
-To demonstrate its utility, we presented an intersection management case study, where infrastructure detection and V2I communication were used to coordinate CAV under mixed-traffic conditions.
+In this paper, we introduced CIVAT, a 1:15-scale testbed for cooperative autonomous driving that integrates miniature vehicles and smart infrastructure.
+The infrastructure provides 3D LiDAR and computation for perception, communication, and coordination.
+To demonstrate its utility, we presented an intersection management case study where infrastructure perception and V2I communication coordinate CAVs under mixed-traffic conditions.
 CIVAT provides a cost-effective and scalable platform for evaluating cooperative driving algorithms in both fully connected and mixed-traffic scenarios.

-Our testbed provides a cost-effective and scalable platform for evaluating cooperative driving algorithms.
-By embedding smart infrastructure as an active agent, it enables comprehensive experiments in both fully connected and mixed-traffic scenarios, while also providing a foundation for future research on collaborative perception, infrastructure-assisted decision making, and large-scale coordination strategies.

 To further demonstrate the utility of CIVAT, we deployed a second instance and hosted the first KAIST Mobility Challenge, where the platform served as an educational testbed for cooperative driving.\footnote{\url{https://www.youtube.com/watch?v=cH-VkOgAqHc}} Future work will incorporate onboard sensor-based localization and perception, including an optional SLAM module, to enable end-to-end autonomy evaluation.
 We will also improve communication realism by emulating V2X impairments (delay, jitter, and packet loss) and potentially integrating standardized V2X communication such as DSRC or C-V2X.